 You all know how much I love reading and writing.
 Sometimes I get hit with this feeling of a story because of a conversation or an idea just tickled my fancy.
-Well, I’m happy to announce that it has happened again!
-Here is my next novella and it’s based in the Ashwood Falls Series!
+Now, it’s time for you to meet Benjamin.
+I’m happy to announce my next novella and it’s based on the Ashwood Falls Series!

 “I know where you’re trying to go, Benjamin Holly.
 The question is: Will you make it there alive?”

 You have met those in Ashwood Falls and the lives they live protected by those things on the outside but what about people who have yet to make it there or do not even know of it’s existence?

 Benjamin Holly is one such man.
 Alone in the world and trying to find the place he sees in his dreams, he struggles to stay ahead of a darkness that’s following him.

 Join Benjamin as he faces his nightmare in a little tourist trap where he must make decisions that could effect him and an entire race forever.

 Got thoughts on the idea?
 Want to discuss writing in general?
 Why not leave some comments or subscribe to my newsletter to stay up to date on all the new things I have been working on?